ricetj/lighthouse-backstage/documentation/techdocs/docs/creating-docs.md

 ## General file structure

-Each documentation component should follow the directory/file structure below.
+Each project should follow the directory/file structure below.

 ```
 /docs